 Meetings start from 10.45 with tea and coffee served from 10.00.

-After the meeting, you may like to enjoy a lovely lunch in the hotel Pent House restaurant overlooking the Hoe, at a reduced rate.
+After the meeting, you may like to enjoy lunch in the hotel restaurant at a reduced rate.

 Subscriptions for 2017/2018 will be due on 1 May.
 The membership fee is £14 per person or £25 for a couple living at the same address.

 To see how to join or renew your subscription please go to the annual subscription page.